Antipsychotic: Discontinuation

 The British National Formulary recommends a gradual withdrawal when discontinuing antipsychotics to avoid acute withdrawal syndrome or rapid relapse.
 Symptoms of withdrawal commonly include nausea, vomiting, and loss of appetite.
 Other symptoms may include restlessness, increased sweating, and trouble sleeping.
 Less commonly there may be a feeling of the world spinning, numbness, or muscle pains.
-Withdrawal symptoms can be severe and long lasting, or permanent.

 A randomised controlled trial compared maintenance therapy with gradual dose reduction or discontinuation among people with long-term psychosis.
 At 2 years, people in the reduction group were twice as likely to relapse (25%) as those in the maintenance group (13%).
 Moreover, those in the reduction group had no improvement in social functioning (a measure combining people's ability to look after themselves, work, study and take part in family and social activities), side effects, quality of life, symptoms, or bodyweight.

 There is evidence that withdrawal syndrome of antipsychotics can result in psychosis.
 This has occurred in patients who had previously no history of psychosis, but were taking antipsychotics for another reason.
 Tardive dyskinesia can also occur when the medication is stopped.

 Unexpected psychotic episodes have been observed in patients withdrawing from clozapine.
 This is referred to as supersensitivity psychosis, not to be equated with tardive dyskinesia.

 Tardive dyskinesia may abate during withdrawal from the antipsychotic agent, or it may persist.

+Antipsychotic switching

 Withdrawal effects may also occur when switching a person from one antipsychotic to another, (it is presumed due to variations of potency and receptor activity).
 Such withdrawal effects can include cholinergic rebound, an activation syndrome, and motor syndromes including dyskinesias.
 These adverse effects are more likely during rapid changes between antipsychotic agents, so making a gradual change between antipsychotics minimises these withdrawal effects.
 The British National Formulary recommends a gradual dose reduction when discontinuing antipsychotic treatment to avoid acute withdrawal symptoms or rapid relapse.
 The process of cross-titration involves gradually increasing the dose of the new medication while gradually decreasing the dose of the old medication.

-City and Hackney Clinical Commissioning Group found more than 1,000 patients in their area in July 2019 who had not had regular medication reviews or health checks because they were not registered as having serious mental illness.
-On average they had been taking these drugs for six years.
-If this is typical of practice in England more than 100,000 patients are probably in the same position.